pfrankw/fjson/README.md

 - `int64_t` in case the type is FJSON_TYPE_NUMBER.
 (To be changed with double)
 - `struct fjson_array_s`in case the type is FJSON_TYPE_ARRAY.
 This struct is a linked list of other elements.
 - `struct fjson_pair_s` in case the type is FJSON_TYPE_OBJECT.
 This struct is a linked list of key-value, where the key is always a `fjson_element_t` with type FJSON_TYPE_STRING and the value is just a `fjson_element_t` with variable type.
-- `unsigned char bool_val`in case the TYPE is FJSON_TYPE_BOOLEAN.
+- `unsigned char bool_val` in case the TYPE is FJSON_TYPE_BOOLEAN.
 If it equals to 0 the boolean value in the JSON element is false, else it is true.
 - `void *content` not really used.
 Can be used to access the data in a raw format.

+## Missing & TODO
+There is no support for special chars inside strings.
+Don't blame me, no time :( There is no support for decimal numbers.
+There is not the fjson_free_element() API.
+I AM SORRY, but again, time.

+I hope to get everything done ASAP.

+## Thanks
+A special thanks to my friend Davide, that gave me the idea and the method to develop it.